 Zhang KK, Burns CM, Skinner ME, Lombard DB, Miller RA, Endicott SJ: PTEN is both an activator and a substrate of chaperone-mediated autophagy.
 Journal of Cell Biology 222(9), 2023.
 PMID 37418003

-Zhang KK, Zhang P, Kodur A, Erturk I, Burns CM, Kenyon C, Miller RA, Endicott SJ: LAMP2A, and other chaperone-mediated autophagy related proteins, do not decline with age in genetically heterogeneous UM-HET3 mice.
+Zhang KK, Zhang P, Kodur A, Erturk I, Burns CM, Kenyon C, Miller RA, Endicott SJ: LAMP2A, and other chaperone-mediated autophagy related proteins, do not decline with age in genetically heterogenous UM-HET3 mice.
 Aging 15, 2023.
 PMID 37315291

 Endicott SJ, Miller RA: PTEN activates chaperone-mediated autophagy to regulate metabolism.
 Autophagy, 2023.
 PMID 37669771